u1034266/MyRobotMVC/README.md

 - PHPUnit -> Running tests

 # Docker Up!
-As per all my projects.
-I truly love the power of containerized apps.
+Like all my projects, I truly love the power of containerized apps.
 And Docker gets the job done for me always.
-Here is a technique is use for most of my projects.
+Here is an approach I use for most of my projects and likewise for this.

 Steps:
 - First things first.
 Clone the repo into your working root: `$ git clone https://github.com/u1034266/MyRobotMVC.git .`
-- Since I am using `nginx`, I always like to make sure the my `nginx.conf` file is present in the `build\nginx.conf` directory path.
+- Since I am using `nginx`, I always like to make sure that my `nginx.conf` file is present in the `build\nginx.conf` directory path before progressing.
-- `$ docker-compose up` in a terminal.
+- Next, run `$ docker-compose up` in a terminal.
 You can use `-d` to detach the ouput, or open a new `screen` terminal if in Linux.
-(Not a Windows guys so you'd have to figure that one out for yourself)
+(I am not a Windows guy so you'd have to figure that one out for yourself.)
 - Composer Install:
     - Enter `php` docker container and run the following command: `apk --no-cache add make libzip-dev && docker-php-ext-install zip`.
     - `make` was used to run the `initialize` function in the `Makefile`. ie. `make initialize` --- This installed `composer` globally on the php docker container and also allowed composer to install `phpunit/phpunit --dev`
     - `zip` ---  Handy dependency if you decide to use Laravel with this setup. ie. I chose the long road to build an MVC from scratch so didn't really need it.
 Nothing to do here.
     - Now run the `composer install` command to populate the project deps.

 - And that's it.
 Got to `http://localhost:9090` to access the `Adventures of R2D2 on Planet 5-squared` PHP application.
 And Enjoy!

 # Tests
 ## Automated Testing with PHPUnit
-To run the test cases, login into the `php` docker container via `docker exec -it php sh`, and run `./vendor/bin/phpunit` in the parent directory, ie. `/var/www/html`.
+To run the test cases, log into the `php` docker container via `docker exec -it php sh`, and run `./vendor/bin/phpunit` in the parent directory, ie. `/var/www/html`.
 If done correctly, you should see the following output:
 ```
 PHPUnit 8.2.4 by Sebastian Bergmann and contributors.